bkavlak/rumi-verse-builder/src/content/blog/praxis/electronic-acoustic-fusion.md

 # Digital Heartbeats: Merging Electronic and Acoustic Worlds

-The debate between electronic and acoustic music has raged for decades.
+The debate between electronic and acoustic praxis has raged for decades.
 Purists on both sides argue for the superiority of their chosen medium.
 But what if we're asking the wrong question?
 What if the real magic happens when these worlds collide?

 ## The False Dichotomy